 When the Discovery Manager receives such an event, it first checks the state of the IrDA link associated with this IP address.
-If the link is unconnected, the Discovery Manager sets up a connection with PPP and IrNET and remove this IP address from the route to the virtual interface.
+If the link is unconnected, the Discovery Manager sets up a connection with PPP and IrNET.
 When the IrNET link is up, all packets with this IP address automatically reach their destination.
-When the link goes down, this IP address is re-routed to the virtual interface.
+While the link is up, the Discovery Manager removes this IP address from the filter list to minimize the overhead of monitoring, and re-enables it when the link is closed.